 User experience is one of the most important factors for the success of a digital project.
 Not only to please Google and improve your SERP rankings, but also to win over your audience and increase your conversion rate.

 Without a doubt, aspects such as quality content and responsive design are some of the most important… But not the only ones, far from it.

-In this article we give you a series of useful tips to optimise your website and give the user what they want.
+In this article, we give you a series of useful tips to optimise your website and give the user what they want.

-7 tips to optimise the user experience
+7 tips to optimize the user experience

 1. Take care of the structure and ease of navigation.

 Users today want to find information quickly and with as few clicks as possible.
 To do this, it is essential that you build the website with convenience in mind, using as few URLs as possible and arranging them in a logical order.